1.0 The ET gold rush

 awe-inspiring theories.
 They love the rush, the goose bumps running down their necks.
 They love

-Saying that a species died of thirst or vanished because its time had come is just not stuff for the big
+nature.
+Saying that a species died of thirst or vanished because its time had come is just not stuff

-Nature's cookie-cutter for background and mass extinctions.
-ET theories are for people with little
+zero-in on Mother Nature's cookie-cutter for background and mass extinctions.
+ET theories are for

-understanding of the issue involved and with a propensity to believe in magic and ghosts.
-They are
+people with little understanding of the issue involved and with a propensity to believe in magic and

-ready made for gullible, impressionable idiots who overindulge in Star Trek and are predisposed to
+ghosts.
+They are ready made for gullible, impressionable idiots who overindulge in Star Trek and

-accept fantasies and new ideas only for the sake of hearing something new and extraordinary.
-Such
+are predisposed to accept fantasies and new ideas only for the sake of hearing something new and

-people erroneously believe that they have a fertile imagination when it is in fact exactly the reverse.
+extraordinary.
+Such people erroneously believe that they have a fertile imagination when it is in fact

 Actually, the effect of fantastic, gargantuan events is to get the proponent's name in the book of